眾生無邊誓願度

 Differences Among Various Asamskrita Dharmas

-Answer: Sages and saints include śrāvaka arhats, pratyekabuddhas, bodhisattvas, and Buddhas, collectively known as the Four Holy Beings.
-Among them, the first two fruitions of the Śrāvaka Vehicle are considered virtuous persons, and those who have realized the mind up to before the First Ground of the bodhisattva path are also virtuous persons.
-The first two types, śrāvakas and pratyekabuddhas, are of the Small Vehicle (Hinayana) capacity; they do not follow the Mahayana path to Buddhahood, do not investigate the Mahayana Tathagatagarbha Dharma, and have not realized the Tathagatagarbha.
-Only Mahayana bodhisattvas can investigate and realize the Tathagatagarbha.
-This is the difference between Mahayana bodhisattvas and Hinayana śrāvakas and pratyekabuddhas.
+Answer: Sages and saints include śrāvaka arhats and pratyekabuddhas, as well as bodhisattvas and buddhas, collectively known as the Four Holy Beings.
+Among them, the first two fruitions of the Hinayana path are considered virtuous persons (sages), and those from the awakening to the mind until just before the first bodhisattva ground are also virtuous persons.
+The first two types, śrāvakas and pratyekabuddhas, are of Hinayana capacity; they do not tread the Mahayana path to buddhahood, do not investigate the Mahayana tathagatagarbha dharma, and have not realized the tathagatagarbha.
+Only Mahayana bodhisattvas can investigate and realize the tathagatagarbha.
+This is the distinction between Mahayana bodhisattvas and Hinayana śrāvakas and pratyekabuddhas.

-Some say that śrāvakas and pratyekabuddhas have also realized the Tathagatagarbha.
-If this were so, then śrāvakas and pratyekabuddhas would also be bodhisattvas, no different from them.
-Their motivation should be the same, their vows should be the same, and they should all continue to deeply cultivate the Tathagatagarbha Dharma, walking the bodhisattva path, benefiting themselves and others.
-However, their conduct contradicts the bodhisattva path: they have not generated great compassion, fear the suffering of the Three Realms, fear their own rebirth in samsara, refuse to continue cultivating, refuse to save sentient beings, and choose to enter nirvāṇa.
-This is entirely not the mental conduct of a bodhisattva.
+Some say that śrāvakas and pratyekabuddhas have also realized the tathagatagarbha.
+If this were so, then śrāvakas and pratyekabuddhas would also be bodhisattvas, indistinguishable from bodhisattvas.
+Their aspiration should be the same, their vows should be the same, and they should all continue to deeply cultivate the tathagatagarbha dharma, walking the bodhisattva path, benefiting themselves and others.
+Yet their actions contradict the bodhisattva path.
+They have not generated great compassion, fear the suffering of the three realms, fear their own rebirth in samsara, refuse to continue cultivating, refuse to save sentient beings, and choose to enter nirvana.
+This is utterly unlike the mental activity of a bodhisattva.

-If śrāvakas and pratyekabuddhas had realized the Tathagatagarbha, they should know how the Tathagatagarbha operates within the five aggregates, how it gives rise to and sustains the five-aggregate body.
-Then they should not fear conditioned dharmas and the suffering of the Three Realms and choose to enter nirvāṇa.
-Yet they are completely ignorant of the Tathagatagarbha Dharma and do not know that the suffering of the five aggregates is also illusory, something not to be feared or avoided.
-Realizing the Tathagatagarbha should enable one to observe it directly.
-If one merely hears the name of Tathagatagarbha and believes in its existence, that is still leagues away from realization.
-Therefore, śrāvakas and pratyekabuddhas absolutely have not realized the unconditioned dharma of Tathagatagarbha; rather, they have realized the Hinayana unconditioned dharmas of the non-self of the five aggregates and the Twelve Links of Dependent Origination.
-Due to the differences in the unconditioned dharmas they realize, sages and saints have distinctions in greatness and level.
-Bodhisattvas also differ in wisdom and fruition based on the degree of their realization of the Tathagatagarbha.
+If śrāvakas and pratyekabuddhas had realized the tathagatagarbha, they should know how the tathagatagarbha operates within the five aggregates, how it gives rise to and sustains the five-aggregate body.
+They should not fear conditioned dharmas and the suffering of the three realms and choose to enter nirvana.
+Yet they are completely ignorant of the tathagatagarbha dharma, unaware that the suffering of the five aggregates is also illusory and need not be feared or avoided.
+Realizing the tathagatagarbha should enable direct observation of it.
+If one merely hears the name "tathagatagarbha" and believes it exists, they are still immensely far from realization.
+Therefore, śrāvakas and pratyekabuddhas absolutely have not realized this non-action dharma of the tathagatagarbha.
+Instead, they have realized the Hinayana non-action dharma of the selflessness of the five aggregates and the twelve links of causation.
+It is because of the different non-action dharmas they realize that sages and saints have distinctions of greatness and smallness, highness and lowness.
+Bodhisattvas also differ in wisdom and fruition due to varying degrees of realization of the tathagatagarbha.

-Non-Buddhists also have unconditioned dharmas.
-When cultivating to the Fourth Dhyāna, they attain the immovable unconditioned state, where body and mind are motionless, without breathing, without pulse, without heartbeat, without discrimination, without mental activity.
-Cultivating to the state of No-Thought Concentration (Asaṃjñā-samāpatti), consciousness ceases, and the mind becomes more unconditioned.
-Cultivating to the Concentration of Neither Perception Nor Non-Perception (Naivasaṃjñānāsaṃjñāyatana), consciousness ceases along with the two mental factors of feeling and perception; this is called the unconditioned state of the cessation of perception and feeling.
-Non-action, non-functioning, non-movement—this is the unconditioned state of conditioned dharmas subject to arising and ceasing.
+Non-Buddhist paths also have non-action dharma.
+When cultivating to the fourth dhyāna, one attains the non-action of immovability, where body and mind are unmoving—no breathing, no pulse, no heartbeat, no discrimination, no mental thoughts.
+Cultivating to the state of no-perception samadhi, consciousness ceases, and the mind becomes more non-active.
+Cultivating to the state of neither-perception-nor-non-perception samadhi, consciousness ceases along with the two mental factors of feeling and perception; this is called the non-action of the cessation of perception and feeling.
+Non-doing, non-functioning, non-acting—this is the non-action of conditioned dharmas.

 ——Master Sheng-Ru's Teachings